the-krafty-koder/mastering/notes/books/restful-api-nodejs/authentication.md

 When the server receives a request with a JWT:
 Extract the token from the request header.
 Split the token into header, payload, and signature.
+Decode the header + payload.
-Recalculate the signature using the header + payload and the same secret (or public key if RSA).
+Recalculate the signature using the decoded header + payload and the same secret (or public key if RSA).
 Compare the recalculated signature with the one in the token.
 If they match, the token is untampered.
 Check exp claim to ensure the token hasn’t expired.